pickmanmurimi/solutech_api/README.md

 # Into

-This is a backend Api for the solutech evaluation test.
+This is a backend Api for the Solutech evaluation test.

 The codebase follows a modular structure, thus all functional parts of the api are found under the Modules folder.